Fairbanks temperatures expected to dive to near zero overnight

-It doesn't take long for Fairbanks to see its first snowfall to when it's time to start plugging in the car — less than 48 hours in this case.
+It doesn't take long from the time when Fairbanks sees its first snowfall to when it's time to start plugging in the car — less than 48 hours in this case.

 Fairbanks received its first official snowfall of the season on Wednesday, the third latest "first snow" in the past 117 years, according to climatologist Rick Thoman.